 Sabrina Carpenter's fight with the White House.
 Controversies around using the song in the video about deportations

 In the world of show-business and politics, there are rarely as loud clashes as that which erupted between popular singer Sabrina Carpenter and the White House administration led by President Donald Trump.
-The incident, which has warmed up on platform X (formerly Twitter), concerns the unauthorized use of Carpenter music in an official video promoting the activities of the ICE (Immigration and Customs Enforcement).
+The incident, which ignited on platform X (formerly Twitter), concerns the unauthorized use of Carpenter music in an official video promoting the activities of the ICE (Immigration and Customs Enforcement) agency.
 The artist called it "bad and disgusting," accusing the White House of promoting "an inhuman agenda".
 The case quickly became a virale, triggering a wave of comments from fans, politicians and media.
 Below is a full description of the event, based on public statements and reactions.

 The beginning of the conflict: Video of the White House

-It all started on December 1, 2025, when the official White House account on X released a video titled "Have you ever tried this one?
+It all started on December 1, 2025, when the official White House account on X released a video entitled "Have you ever tried this one?
 Bye-bye 👋😍".
-The material, lasting about 20 seconds, shows scenes of protests against the ICE, dancing demonstrators, and then dynamic captures of immigrant arrests – including chase, cuffing and deportations.
-In the background you can hear a fragment of Sabrina Carpenter's song, probably from her hit "Juno" or another song of a sexually suggestive character, where the word "bye-bye" is used in the ironic context of saying goodbye to the deported people.
+The material, lasting about 20 seconds, shows scenes of protests against the ICE, dancing demonstrators, and then dynamic captures of immigrant arrests – including chases, cuffs and deportations.
+In the background, you can hear a fragment of the song Sabrina Carpenter, probably from her hit "Juno" or another song of a sexually suggestive character, where the word "bye-bye" is used in the ironic context of saying goodbye to the deported people.
 The video ends with the White House logo and the signature of President Donald J. Trump.

 https://twitter.com/WhiteHouse/status/1995599952786096550?s=20